-I’ve found out a very good explanation about this, and I will post bellow.
+I’ve found out a very good explanation about this, and I will post below.
 As this information wasn’t written by me, I will share the credits for this publication also.
-There we go!

 Single Responsibility Principle